All adults, 18 years of age or older, can appoint a health care agent and sign a form called a Health Care Proxy.

 Special witnessing requirements exist for people with intellectual/developmental disabilities (ID/DD) and residents of facilities operated or licensed by the Office for People with Developmental Disabilities (OPWDD).

 It is impossible to predict the future and every possible scenario.
 For that reason, a discussion on what matters most and makes life worth living is critical.
-Your health care agent will need to work with your doctor and make a decision based on whether a specific routine medical, palliative or life-sustaining treatment will work or not.
+Your health care agent will need to work with your medical team and make a decision based on whether a specific routine medical, palliative or life-sustaining treatment will work or not.
 It is vital to recognize the benefits (how it might be helpful) and burdens (how it might be harmful) of a specific treatment, including life-sustaining treatment, based on your health status and prognosis at the time when a medical decision needs to be made.
 If life-sustaining treatment is used and there is hope of getting better, it is crucial to know what life will be like afterwards.
 Sharing your personal values, beliefs and goals for care will help determine what is acceptable to you and can guide the health care agent in making medical decisions.

 Because serving as a health care agent is a major responsibility for the person you appoint as your health care agent, you should have a discussion with the person about what types of treatments you would or would not want under different types of circumstances, such as: